-30 = Child Playing With Weapon
+- 30 = Child Playing With Weapon

-31 = Gun-Cleaning Accident
+- 31 = Gun-Cleaning Accident

-32 = Hunting Accident
+- 32 = Hunting Accident

-33 = Other Negligent Weapon Handling
+- 33 = Other Negligent Weapon Handling

-34 = Other Negligent Killing
+- 34 = Other Negligent Killing

-Note: When Negligent Manslaughter offenses are reported due to the offender driving under the influence, driving distracted while using a cell/smartphone, or driving recklessly, the data value 33 = Other Negligent Weapon Handling should be used.
+Note: Values 30-33 are reserved for the use of a firearm.
+The data value 34 = Other Negligent Killing should be used when Negligent Manslaughter offenses are reported due to the offender driving under the influence, driving distracted while using a cell/smartphone, or driving recklessly.